Style Over Substance? How Coralie Fargeat Achieves Both.

 This technique teaches us the value of reducing precursors and set-up scenes, letting the audience be fully absorbed by the events as they unfold.
 It creates a more visceral experience, delivering shocks without any undue warning, which can make the narrative all the more impactful.

-WHICH IS BETTER, THE SCREENPLAY OR THE MOVIE
+WHICH IS BETTER, THE SCREENPLAY OR THE MOVIE?

 As Fargeat both wrote and directed the film, there is less difference between the two products than one might typically expect.
 The primary job of a screenplay is to be a blueprint for the director, who may have ideas or interpretations of their own.
 When these are one and the same, there is less contradiction between these two auteur positions - though there are still differences between the screenplay and film.